lkolodziejek/AmazonSagemakerWorkshop/Lab 3/README.md

   **Zdjęcie tutaj, jak wygląda katalog Lab 3!**

-In case You did not follow this workshi in order, you can find detailed instruction how to complete this step [_here_](https://github.com/pawelmoniewski/AmazonSagemakerWorkshop/blob/main/Lab%201/README.md#data-preparation).
+In case You did not follow this workshop in order, you can find detailed instruction how to complete this step [_here_](https://github.com/pawelmoniewski/AmazonSagemakerWorkshop/blob/main/Lab%201/README.md#data-preparation).

 2. In the very first two cells we will start with specifying: